Why We Had a Shortage List

 The change took effect in April 2024, replacing the SOL with the Immigration Salary List.
 Under the new system, foreign workers must meet higher salary thresholds, except those in health and social care roles.
 The changes aimed to ensure that foreign workers receive salaries closer to market rates, thus preventing exploitation and guaranteeing fair wages for all employees.

-The Shortage Occupation List (SOL) played a key role in the Skilled Worker visa system by identifying roles with labour shortages and allowing UK employers with a sponsorship licence to hire overseas workers more efficiently.
+The Shortage Occupation List (SOL) played a key role in the UK Skilled Worker visa system by identifying roles with labour shortages and allowing UK employers with a sponsor licence to hire overseas workers more efficiently.
 The SOL provides benefits such as salary discounts and reduced visa fees, creating a streamlined process for businesses to sponsor skilled foreign talent in crucial sectors.

-However, as of 4 April 2024, the UK government replaced the SOL with the Immigration Salary List (ISL), shifting the focus from specific occupations to salary thresholds as the primary eligibility criterion.
+However, as of 4 April 2024, the UK government replaced the SOL with the Immigration Salary List (ISL), shifting the focus from specific occupations to salary thresholds as the primary visa eligibility criterion.
 While the ISL acknowledges labour shortages, it removes specific eligible jobs and introduces higher general salary thresholds, particularly for non-healthcare roles.
 This change aims to ensure that migration remains a targeted response to skill gaps, but it also places a more significant financial burden on employers looking to sponsor overseas talent.
 As businesses adapt to these new rules, understanding the eligibility requirements, SOC codes, and salary thresholds will be crucial for navigating the updated Skilled Worker visa system.

 Founder & Principal